 - Work code – for Statistics Canada reporting

-- Construction Value – automatically filled in from the Estimated Project Value field on the Details tab, but can be edited here.
+- Construction Value – automatically filled in from the Estimated Project Value field on the Details tab, but can also be edited here.
 Do not enter a dollar sign ($) or separators (, or .) in this field.
 This value is used for calculating fees on the Fees tab.

 - Dwelling Units Created – the total number of new dwelling units including secondary suites